 Fever of 100.4° F ( 38.0°C ) or higher, or as advised by your provider

 Burning in the urinary tract or pubic area

 Nausea and vomiting

 Aching in the lower back

-Sediment or mucus in the urine
+Sand-like material (sediment) or mucus in the urine

-Bloody (pink or red) or foul-smelling urine
+Bloody (pink or red) or bad-smelling urine

 © 2000-2020 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.